CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 To ensure that CSESoc and the School is informed of changes to the Executive;
    #.
 To pass on their knowledge to their successor; and
    #.
 Other duties as in accordance with the Constitution of the club.

-Co-President (Externals)
-""""""""""""""""""""""""

 #.
-The duties of the Co-President (Externals) in addition to the duties of Co-President shall be
+The duties of the Co-President (Externals) shall be

    #.
 To supervise the external-facing aspects of the Club;
    #.
 To supervise and oversee the delegated functions of external-facing Portfolios, as outlined in Section 3.4;